chrisdew/protobuf/README.md

 This is a fork of http://code.google.com/p/protobuf-for-node/

-My intention is just to package it up nicely for NPM and to fix some bugs.

-I also intend to make it work with the NodeJS 0.6.x series.
+It now works with the NodeJS 0.6.x series.

 Prerequisites:
 --------------

-NodeJS v0.4.X
+NodeJS v0.6.X
 npm